Sinchana013/d_zone/README.md

 # d_zoneeee

-A new Flutter project.
+A Flutter project.

-## Getting Started
+## Getting Started With d_zoneeee
 Hello !
 I am Sinchana S M .
-A college student trying some fun projets, here's what D_Zone is all about Its a flutter application designed for android ( the same can be implemented into a ios,web and windows application too with a bit extra work).
+A college student trying some fun projets, here's what d_zoneeee is all about Its a flutter application designed for android ( the same can be implemented into a ios,web and windows application too with a bit extra work).

 The whole Intention of this app is to map deadzones and create a report.
 So whats the use?
 Yup to answer that , its an attempt to create an report showing all the deadzones mapped, so ISPs acn use this data if required for better implementation of network towers.